tgherzog/decdg-git-101/_includes/fundamentals.md

 * GitHub includes extra features (website hosting, project management, wiki, issue tracking, etc)

+--

+* .red[**TFS**] is an Azure-based platform which provides many Github-like features, suitable for internal Bank use

 ???

 * **git** is software installed on your computer